Notolibellula bicolor

 It is the only known species of Notolibellula.

 It is found across northern Australia where it inhabits rock-holes and still waters.

 It is a medium-sized dragonfly with the male having a bluish thorax and a red end to his abdomen.

 Etymology

-The species name bicolor obviously refers to this dragonfly's two vivid colours, blue and red, observed by Tony Watson in the Kimberley region of Western Australia in 1968.
+The genus name Notolibellula combines the Greek νότος (notos, "south wind", hence "southern") with Libellula, a predominantly European genus.
+The name refers to the southern or Australian distribution of the genus.

+The species name bicolor is Latin for "two-coloured" or "of two colours", referring to the vivid red and blue colouration.